Can AR Embedded Visualizations Foster Appropriate Reliance on AI in Spatial Decision-Making? A Comparative Study of AR X-Ray vs. 2D Minimap: Related Work

-\para{Visualization-Aided Decision Making.} Within the field of visualization, research on decision-making typically falls into two major categories: understanding how humans make decisions when using visualizations (e.g., \cite{padilla2018decision,dimara2018task,bearfield2024same}), and designing interactive systems that support decision-making (e.g., \cite{Oral_2023_ACriticalInquiry}).
+In the field of visualization, research on decision-making typically falls into two categories: understanding how humans use visualizations to make decisions\final{~\cite{padilla2018decision}} and design interactive systems ~\cite{Oral_2023_ACriticalInquiry}.

 The former body of work has drawn from theories in cognitive psychology to model and explain the mechanisms by which visualizations influence decision-making.
-For example, Padilla et al.~\cite{padilla2018decision} proposed a cognitive framework grounded in dual-process theories, illustrating how visualizations engage both intuitive (Type 1) and analytical (Type 2) reasoning processes in different contexts.
-Bancilhon et al.~\cite{bancilhon2023evaluating} expanded on this perspective by advocating for the integration of cognitive models in evaluating visualization effectiveness.
+For example, Padilla \etal~\cite{padilla2018decision} proposed a cognitive framework grounded in dual-process theories, illustrating how visualizations engage both intuitive (Type 1) and analytical (Type 2) reasoning processes in different contexts.
+Bancilhon \etal~\cite{bancilhon2023evaluating} expanded on this perspective by advocating for the integration of cognitive models in evaluating visualization effectiveness.
 A parallel line of work investigates how visualizations interact with human cognitive biases.
-Dimara et al.~\cite{dimara2018task} introduced a task-based taxonomy of cognitive biases relevant to visualization, while Wall et al.~\cite{wall2021left} explored how interaction traces might mitigate such biases.
-Bearfield et al.~\cite{bearfield2024same} further demonstrated that the same data visualization can elicit diverging interpretations.
-Research on uncertainty representations also plays an important role in understanding decision-making: Kale et al.~\cite{kale2020visual} showed that design choices, such as emphasizing means, can bias effect size judgments, while Fernandes et al.~\cite{fernandes2018uncertainty} found that quantile dotplots can significantly improve real-world decisions in uncertain scenarios.
+Dimara \etal~\cite{dimara2018task} introduced a task-based taxonomy of cognitive biases relevant to visualization, while Wall \etal~\cite{wall2021left} explored how interaction traces might mitigate such biases.
+Bearfield \etal~\cite{bearfield2024same} further demonstrated that the same data visualization can elicit diverging interpretations.
+Research on uncertainty representations also plays an important role in understanding decision-making: Kale \etal~\cite{kale2020visual} showed that design choices, such as emphasizing means, can bias effect size judgments, while Fernandes \etal~\cite{fernandes2018uncertainty} found that quantile dotplots can significantly improve real-world decisions in uncertain scenarios.